Swate101/Tesla_Project/README.md

-# Some Data Dictionary Items a Gen Stuff to know about investing, it would behoove you to learn this stuff !
+# Some Data Dictionary Items Gen Stuff to know about investing, it would behoove you to learn this stuff !

 Simple Moving Average (SMA): Average of the price of stock for a set period of time, in our case we have used a simple moving average of 5,10,15 and 30 days.